buchtawill/TeslaCoilController/L151_interrupter/README.txt

         - dual_coils/
     Upon boot, the STM32 reads and stores all filenames from both these directories.
-    Filenames are limited to 64 characters, including extension Up to 32 files can be in each directory
+    Filenames are limited to 64 characters, including extension Up to 32 files can be in each directory (Fix this in the future)

+    Need to enable "#define _FS_RPATH 1" in L151_interrupter\FATFS\Target\ffconf.h to enable "chdir()" function

+    Currently debugging an issue with findTimForThisCombo() returning nothing. eventCounter = 2
+    nextevent.track = 2
+    nextEvent.frequency = 415
+    nextEvent.velocity = 100